Vera Šnajder

-Vera Šnajder (née Popović, 1904–1976) was a Bosnian mathematician known for being the first Bosnian to publish a mathematical research paper and the first female dean in Yugoslavia.
+Vera Šnajder (née Popović, 1904–1976) was a Bosnian Serb mathematician known for being the first Bosnian to publish a mathematical research paper and the first female dean in Yugoslavia.

 Šnajder was born on 2 February 1904, in Reljevo, one of the neighborhoods of Sarajevo; her father directed an Orthodox seminary.
 She began her university studies at the University of Belgrade in 1922, and graduated in 1928.